 - Safety features: Most insurers like safe cars because they lead to fewer accidents and a reduced likelihood of claims.
 Insurers tend to look favorably, for example, at features like the GMC Acadia’s automatic emergency braking and rear park assist when determining premiums.

 Car insurance for a GMC: by model

 Auto insurance for GMC vehicles varies based on numerous factors.
 With that in mind, it may be good to start with a general idea of average annual premiums when you begin your search for the best car insurance for you.
-To get a sense of how much car insurance for each GMC vehicle might cost, Bankrate examined average rate data from Quadrant Information Services.
+To get a sense of how much car insurance might cost for each GMC vehicle, Bankrate examined average rate data from Quadrant Information Services.